Wolox/wor-paginate/README.md

 The first parameter to render_paginated can be multiple things:
 * ActiveRecord/ActiveRecord::Relation
 * Enumerables (for example, arrays and ranges)
-* Pre-paginated kaminari or will_paginate relations (original pagination will be ignored)
+* Pre-paginated Kaminari or will_paginate relations (original pagination will be ignored)

 The response to the index will then be
 ```json